Do Immigrants Create More Jobs?

 Additionally, immigrants in those industries tend to be quicker and more efficient workers than native-born employees.

+Higher education.
 According to an article published in the National Bureau of Economic Research in 2016, immigrants accounted for more than half of all science, technology, engineering, and math (STEM) workers with PhDs in the United States.
 The majority of the immigrants with advanced degrees completed their education in the United States as well.
 STEM degrees increase productivity and innovation in the United States.
 Advanced degrees lead to higher paying jobs, which allows for more opportunities for workers.
 Immigrants did not take away jobs from native-born workers; they helped create more jobs and improved the labor pool for native-born workers.

 Why are Immigrants Seemingly More Entrepreneurial?